Practice Areas: Corporate Counsel, Civil Litigation

 Brad Schuber is a senior associate with the Kriger Law Firm and has been representing community associations in southern California since 2009.
 Brad regularly advises residential and commercial clients in matters pertaining to association, board, and member duties under state and federal law, including the Davis-Stirling Common Interest Development Act; governing document interpretation; corporate compliance issues; maintenance obligations, financing capital improvements, vendor contract review, and member dispute resolution.
 In addition, Brad routinely represents firm clients in civil litigation matters concerning complex construction cases, contract disputes, and CC&R enforcement.

-Active in the community, Brad serves on the Education Committee for the Community Associations Institute (CAl), and the Legislative Support Committee for the San Diego Chapter, in support of CAl's California Legislative Action Committee (CLAC).
-In addition, he is a member of the California Association of Community Manager (CACM), the San Diego County Bar Association, and the Foothills Bar Associations of San Diego County.
+Active in the community, Brad is a co-chair of the Community Associations Institute (CAI) San Diego Education Services Committee, a member of the Legislative Support Committee for the San Diego Chapter in support of CAl's California Legislative Action Committee, and a member of the California Association of Community Managers.
+In addition, he is a member of the San Diego County Bar Association, and a past president of the Foothills Bar Association of San Diego County.

 Originally born and raised in Chicago, Illinois, Brad received a Bachelor of Business Administration degree from Pace University in 1993 and a Juris Doctor degree from New York Law School in 1999.
 While attending law school, Brad served as Editor-in-Chief of the school's prestigious Journal of International and Comparative Law.
 Brad is currently admitted to practice law in California, New York, and the United States District Court for the Southern District of California.